Tests for quantum contextuality in terms of $q$-entropies: Marginal scenarios and Bell inequalities

 Quantum mechanics predicts that the left-hand side of Eq. (\ref{chshin}) can increase up to $2\sqrt{2}$ \cite{ts80}.
-Violations of Eq. (\ref{chshin}) have been verified in experiments \cite{agr82,adr82}.
-With the same nine subsets, we formulate the scenario with arbitrary number of outcomes for observables.
-Braunstein and Caves derived entropic Bell's inequality \cite{BC88}
+Violations of Eq. (\ref{chshin}) have been tested in experiments \cite{agr82,adr82}.
+Similarly, we formulate the scenario with arbitrary number of outcomes for observables.
+Assuming the existence of a joint probability distribution, Braunstein and Caves derived entropic inequality \cite{BC88}

-It is also based on the existence of a joint probability distribution.
-The conditional entropy is clearly asymmetric with respect to its entries.
-The authors of Ref. \cite{rchtf12} rewrite Eq. (\ref{comb31}) in terms of the mutual information, namely
+The conditional entropy is asymmetric in its entries.
+The authors of Ref. \cite{rchtf12} rewrite Eq. (\ref{comb31}) in terms of the symmetrical mutual information, namely

-By definition, the mutual information is symmetric in its entries.
-In a structure, the information-theoretic inequality (\ref{chshmi}) is quite similar to the usual CHSH inequality (\ref{chshin}).
+In a structure, the information-theoretic inequality (\ref{chshmi}) is similar to the usual CHSH inequality (\ref{chshin}).
+When we apply Eq. (\ref{chshmi}) to test the nonlocality of a probability distribution, the following symmetries should be taken into account.
+By a permutation, the right-hand side of this inequality can be rewritten with every pair of compatible observables.

-Unlike the CHSH scenario, the KCBS scenario \cite{kly08} is not associated with correlations among the results of measurements on different subsystems.
-The latter pertain to the results of measurements on a single system.
+Unlike the CHSH scenario, the KCBS scenario \cite{kly08} is not associated with correlations between the measurements on different subsystems.
+The latter pertain to the measurements statistics for a single system.
 Here, we deal with five quantities $X_{1}$, $X_{2}$, $X_{3}$, $X_{4}$, $X_{5}$, such that each pair $\{X_{j},X_{j+1}\}$ is jointly measurable.
 If quantities take values $\pm1$, then the existence of a joint probability distribution leads to the pentagram inequality \cite{kly08}